We help you choose between these two wearable giants

 The Fitbit Inspire 3 is incredibly popular as an entry-level fitness tracker.
 It’s been overhauled to have a color screen, SpO2, and temperature sensor, which means it offers access to the full Fitbit experience.
 We also feel that plenty of people will love the minimal design and funky colors.

 Perhaps the closest Amazfit is the Bip 3 (and Bip 3 Pro).
-The budget smartwatch features decent heart rate and sleep tracking, and the Pro version has GPS, and it's a perfectly useful running watch.
-It's no-frills, the screen is a lower-quality LCD, and the plastic case is boxy.
-But as budget smartwatches go, it's one of the best around.
+The budget smartwatch features decent heart rate and sleep trend tracking, and the Pro version has GPS.
+It’s no-frills, the screen is a lower-quality LCD, and the plastic case is boxy.
+But as budget smartwatches go, it’s one of the best around.

-The Amazfit T-Rex 2 (above) is also worth a look for anyone considering a Garmin alternative.
-The outdoor GPS watch has no natural Fitbit rival, and is a rugged beast, with 10ATM water resistance, navigation support, and monster multi-band GPS battery life.
+The Amazfit T-Rex 2 is also a good pick for anyone considering a Garmin alternative.
+The GPS can’t be outmatched with any Fibit model, and is a rugged beast, with 10ATM water resistance, navigation support, and monster multi-band GPS battery life.

 Amazfit or Fitbit: The apps